Automotive engine overheating, happens when your engine; fails to run within a “normal” temperature range.

 - Cylinder head(s) and block

-A pressure test will reveal internal leaks such as seepage past the head gasket as well as cracks in the head or block.
-A leak-free system should hold pressure for at least a minute or more.
-It’s important to pressure test the radiator cap; because a weak cap (or one with too low a pressure rating for the application) will; lower the coolant boiling point and can allow coolant to escape from the radiator.
+A pressure test will reveal internal leaks such as; seepage past the head gasket as well as cracks in the head or block.
+A leak-free system should hold pressure for, at least a minute or more.
+It’s important to pressure test the radiator cap.
+Because, a weak cap (or one with too low a pressure rating for the application) will; lower the coolant boiling point and allow coolant to escape from the radiator.

-With mechanical fans, most overheating problems are caused by a faulty fan clutch.
-Even though a missing fan shroud can reduce the fan’s cooling effectiveness; by as much as 50 percent (depending on the fan’s distance from the radiator); which may be enough to cause the engine to overheat in hot weather or when working hard.
+With mechanical fans, most overheating problems are caused by, a faulty fan clutch.
+Also, a missing fan shroud can reduce the fan’s cooling effectiveness; by as much as 50 percent (depending on the fan’s distance from the radiator); which may be enough to cause the engine, to overheat in hot weather or when working hard.

 Belts & Hoses

 Check belt tension and condition.
-A loose belt that slips may prevent the water pump from circulating coolant fast enough ;or the fan from turning fast for proper cooling.
+Because, a loose belt that slips, may prevent the water pump from circulating coolant fast enough ;or the fan from turning fast for proper cooling.
 Check the hoses.
-Recommend new hoses if the old ones are over 5 years old.
+Recommend new hoses if, the old ones are over 5 years old.

-Sometimes a lower radiator hose will collapse under vacuum at high speed; and restrict the flow of coolant from the radiator into the engine.
-This can happen if the reinforcing spring inside the hose is missing or damaged.
+Sometimes a lower radiator hose will collapse, under vacuum at high speed.
+Consequently, restricting the flow of coolant, from the radiator into the engine.
+This can happen if the reinforcing spring inside the hose, is missing or damaged.

 Excessive Exhaust Back Pressure